 update: On the 8th of February WHO announced, that the disease caused by the novel coroanvirus will be referred to as COVID-19 (‘co’ and ‘vi’ stands for coroanvirus, ‘d’ for disease, and 19 indicated the year that is was first discovered).

 Let’s compare it with the flu: According to the data from the CDC the flu this season caused approximately 19 million illnesses with 180.000 hospitalizations and 10.000 deaths.
-The fear of the novel coronavirus comes from several points, one of them is that we know very little of the 2019-nCoV because it is very new, compared to the flu.
+The fear of the novel coronavirus comes from several points, one of them is that we know very little (including the death rate, however it seems higher than the flu’s) of the SARS-CoV-2 because it is very new, compared to the flu.
+We know lot about the flu, because scientists have been studying it for decades, so we know what to expect, also the population learned to live with it.

 Even cyclodextrins are involved in the fight against viruses.
 On this blog we reported several articles about cyclodextrins as antivirals.
 Also a few cyclodextrins can be as adjuvants for some antiviral drugs, for example as solubility enhancers, e.g. Gilead uses Sulfobutyl-ether-beta-cyclodextrin-enabled remdesivir.
 The company supplied remdesivir for 500 patients in China.
 Also, two clinical trials have been started in patients with moderate and sever coronaviral infections .